cedric-cnam/WSVPA/FST-TCS/rebuttal/rebuttal-reviews.md

 - [ ] 348: for?  do you mean accepted by?  but the language of an swA isn't defined either
 - [ ] 354: readers may have an easier time seeing this argument if you say that $S$ is extremal.
 You should say in the preliminaries that S is extremal if and only if $\leq_\oplus$ is total.
 - [ ] 371: How is it ensured that the symbol $<c,p>$ isn't popped and pushed again later during the computation?
-- [ ] 376: I do not understand the and at termination, and its correctness part.
+- [x] 376: I do not understand the and at termination, and its correctness part.
 What do you want to express?
 - [ ] 379: Almost all update equations need to compute infinite sums.
 Don't you think that the assumption of $\bar\Phi$ being effective is pretty strong and gives your the result `for free'?
 I think you should at least elaborate on this and say to what degree your effective label theory is a generalization of the decidable label theory of unweighted symbolic automata.
-- [ ] 629: typical references for regular tree grammars are Brainerd (1969) and  Gecseg and Steinby (1984)
+- [ ] 629: typical references for regular tree grammars are Brainerd (1969)
+- [ ] ​         and  Gecseg and Steinby (1984)
 - [ ] 654: an intuition for the $\bar q$ would have made understanding the construction far easier

 R3 :

 - [ ] l.
 100. Shouldn't the first measure end before the second starts?
 This would make $O$ a forest rather than a tree - easily fixed with a "piece" root element.

 - [ ] l.
 220. The sentence starting here is somewhat confusing (and possibly wrong, depending on if $q'$ and $q''$ are intended to be distinct).
 I suppose that the point is that one can quit the recursion "early" whenever $w_{ij}$ returns $0$, but the language could be clearer, something like "Since $0$ is absorbing for $\times$, and the identity element for $+$ in $S$, if $w_{ij}(q,a,b,q'')$ is $0$ (meaning there is no transition from $q$ to $q'$ reading $a$ and $b$) that entire term can be ignored in the sum."

 - [ ] l.
 288: same as on line 100, measure 1 should maybe end before measure 2
 - [ ] l.
 434: $swM$??